terminusdb/terminuscms-docs/how-to/query/graphql/offset.md

 The `offset` keyword is most often used with the [limit](./limit.md) keyword which when used together enable paging of results.

-For instance we can get exactly 5 people from the star-wars universe by specifying the query here:
+For instance, we can get exactly 5 people from the star-wars universe by specifying the query here:

 ```graphql